Check out the information on class structures and faculty to get a feel for the academic life at Colorado State University - Fort Collins .

 |Total||Full Time||Part Time||Percent Full Time|

-Colorado State University - Fort Collins has more full-time teachers than the average school, with 70.0% of instructors teaching full time.
+Colorado State University - Fort Collins' utilization of full-time teaching staff ranks among the highest in the nation, with 73.0% of instructors employed full time.